Odell Hodge: Old Dominion University

 Odell Hodge established himself as one of the greatest men's basketball players in Old Dominion University history.
 He began his career by earning the Colonial Athletic Association (CAA) Rookie of the Year in 1993.
 While playing for the Monarchs, Hodge compiled over 2,000 points and 1,000 rebounds.
 His 2,117 points and 1,086 rebounds make him only one of four Division I men's basketball players in Virginia history to reach the 2000/1000 club (the others are Ralph Sampson, Kenny Sanders, and Jeff Cohen).
 In 1994 and 1997, Hodge's sophomore and redshirt senior seasons, he was named both the CAA Player of the Year and CAA Tournament MVP.
 He was named to the CAA's All-Defensive squad in 1997 and ranks in the CAA's top ten all-time in scoring, second to David Robinson in career blocked shots (286), and in the top five of all-time CAA rebounding.
 Hodge graduated in 1997 and received his degree in recreation and leisure studies.
 Because of Hodge's success as a basketball player at Old Dominion University, his #33 jersey was retired up in the banners of the TED Constant Convocation Center on February 12, 2010 and he was inducted into the school's athletic hall of fame.

+Hodge returned to Old Dominion to become a special assistant to head coach Mike Jones in March 2024.
+The two played together for the Monarchs for three seasons.